rvats20/rvats20/README.md

 - 🔭 I’m currently working as Database Consultant and freelance web developer
-- 🌱 I’m currently learning Flask and django rest framework
+- 🌱 I’m currently explorng Flask and django rest framework
 - 👯 I’m looking to collaborate on this.
 - 🤔 I’m looking for help with multiple projects.
 - 💬 Ask me about data engineering and web application.